 - Choose a monthly payment amount that will not totally disrupt your regular monthly budget.
 If you can, try to pick the monthly payment that you know you can afford with your paycheck so you are more confident about paying for it.

 How Do You Get a Car Title Loan?

-- Proof of residence – You can use a piece of mail, like a utility bill for example.
+- Proof of Residence – You can use a piece of recent mail, like a utility bill for example.

-- Proof of Income – Something like a paystub or your bank statement would work.
+- Proof of Income – Something like a paycheck stub or your bank statement would work.

 - Car Title – The car title must be in your name.